What is probate?

 Probate is a court supervised process that can be broken down into three basic steps: (1) the gathering of the assets of the deceased; (2) paying the deceased's debts, taxes and expenses from those assets; and (3) then changing title of the assets according the decedent's wishes, if there is a Will (and if there wasn't a Will, according to California law).

-Due to the back log in our courts, a probate takes one to two years to complete, so there may be many additional costs to cover, such as bank account fees, maintenance of the property, real estate agent commissions, and property taxes.
+Due to the back log in our courts, it takes a minimum of seven months for a probate to be completed.
+However, it is very common for a probate to take one year and in some cases, up to two years, to complete.
+Delays can generate additional costs, such as bank account fees, maintenance of the property, real estate agent commissions, and property taxes.

 Consequently, if you are named as the executor, executrix, or personal representative in a Will, you are going to discover that this is a not an easy job nor one that cannot be taken lightly.
 As such, you are going to want a diligent and compassionate attorney who can guide you through this arduous and complicated process.
 Attorney Shawna Murray will be there for you, to help ease the burden.